 In addition, in July 2018, members of the Board of Directors of the National Association of Labour Banks (NALB) agreed on policies on AML/CFT measures, etc., and each labor bank is developing measures by establishing a "plan for AML/CFT measures" according to the agreed policies, etc.

-NALB also shares information on the FATF Recommendations, FSA's Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism and the Ministry of Finance's Foreign Exchange Inspection Guidelines, etc., in the industry as appropriate.
+NALB also shares information on the FATF Recommendations, FSA's Guidelines for AML/ CFT, and the Ministry of Finance's Foreign Exchange Inspection Guidelines, etc., in the industry as appropriate.

 4. Credit Cooperatives [FSA]